NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:get-experiments

-Report a description of the current experiments, indicating whether each was created in the GUI or the code.
+Report a list of all BehaviorSpace experiments created programmatically, followed by all BehaviorSpace experiments created in the GUI.

 ### bspace:get-current-experiment